-With submittal of the application for Final Plan approval, the applicant shall provide one of the following performance guarantees for an amount adequate to cover the total construction costs of all required infrastructure improvements to be accepted and maintained by the Town or 10% of the total construction costs of all required infrastructure improvements to remain private.
-The amount shall taking into account the time-span of the construction schedule and the inflation rate for construction costs.
-The Planning Board shall not waive the requirement for a performance guarantee.
+With submittal of the application for Final Plan approval, the applicant shall provide one of the following performance guarantees for an amount adequate to cover the total construction costs of all required infrastructure improvements Required Improvements to be accepted and maintained by the Town or 10% of the total construction costs of all required infrastructure improvements.
+The amount shall taking take into account the time-span of the construction schedule and the inflation rate for construction costs.
+The Planning Board shall not waive the requirement for a performance guarantee on an application for a subdivision (major or minor).
 The actual guarantee is not required to be tended until five days prior to start of construction.

-- 1. Either a certified check payable to the Town or a savings account or certificate of deposit both naming the Town as owner, for the establishment of an escrow account, as provided for in Section C, below; - 2.
-A performance bond payable to the Town issued by a surety company, approved by the Selectmen, as provided for in Section D, below; - 3.
-An irrevocable letter of credit from a financial institution establishing funding for the construction of the infrastructure improvements, from which the Town may draw if construction is inadequate, approved by the Selectmen, as provided for in Section E, below; or - 4.
-An offer of conditional approval limiting the number of units or lots sold until all required infrastructure improvements have been constructed, as provided for in Section F, below.
+- 1. Either a certified check payable to the Town or a savings account or certificate of deposit both naming the Town as owner, for the establishment of an escrow account, as provided for in Section C, below; - A performance bond payable to the Town issued by a surety company, approved by the Selectmen Select Board, as provided for in Section D, below; - An irrevocable letter of credit from a financial institution establishing funding for the construction of the infrastructure improvements Required Improvements, from which the Town may draw if construction is inadequate, approved by the Selectmen Select Board, as provided for in Section E, below; or - 4.
+An offer of conditional approval limiting the number of units or lots sold until all required infrastructure improvements Required Improvements have been constructed, as provided for in Section F, below.